pagkly/Zed/Investopedia3/Technical Job Skills.md

 ## In-Demand Technical Skills

 -   **Programming and coding:** Programming and coding skills are not just for developers.
 These skills are also relevant for IT staff, customer service teams, and project managers that need to support customers or coordinate projects.
 Any IT graduate will be more valuable to an employer from the outset if they know how to code.
--   **Project Management:** The ability to effectively marshal resources, people, and budgets is one of the best technical skills that you can have.
-[Project managers work in virtually every industry](https://www.investopedia.com/articles/wealth-management/021616/project-manager-job-description-average-salary.asp), from construction to digital design.
+-   **Project Management:** The ability to effectively marshal resources, people, and budgets is one of the best technical skills that you can have. [[Project managers work in virtually every industry]](https://www.investopedia.com/articles/wealth-management/021616/project-manager-job-description-average-salary.asp), from construction to digital design.
 A qualified project manager can deliver projects more efficiently, use resources cost-effectively and deploy the right teams to complete work.
 A skilled project manager will save a company money, prompt resolution of problems, and help anticipate future issues.
 -   **Data Analysis:** Data analysis provides businesses vital information they need to retain market share and build their competitive advantage.
 It can be a complex task, but good data analysis can result in more effective sales and marketing operations, increased opportunities to generate revenue, and greater operational efficiency.
 -   **Information Security:** Data breaches can have a devastating impact on a business, from loss of business to irreparable damage to a brand.
 As such, demand is increasing for technical security specialists.
 -   **Design:** Designers need to master a number of technical skills, from software such as Photoshop to the tools they use to create wireframes.
 Technical skills such as a working knowledge of HTML, CSS, and JavaScript are also useful.